GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 Once the prerequesite steps are complete, edit [config.R](config.R) in this folder to set parameters used in the event rate computation.
-Then, assuming everything is correctly configured, the codes can be run with:
+Then, assuming everything is correctly configured, the codes can be run (on NCI) with:

-    source run_compute_rates_and_station_hazard_curves.PBS
+    qsub run_compute_rates_and_station_hazard_curves.PBS

-(or qsubbing the above script, if running on a machine that uses qsub).
+With slight modifications, one could also just 'source' the above script on another machine.